 sales@farahatco.com +9714250025197142500251+ WhatsApp

-5 Types of Brand Names | How to Choose a Brand Name For Trademark Registration
+5 Types of Brand Names | How to Choose the Right Name for Trademark Registration

 Naming a company is strenuous for it will define your organization for as long as it runs.
 It may bring the company to success or not as it bears the name that you have trademarked for it.
 It is always helpful though to have some sort of help.
-Or a simple guide when it comes to deciding the lasting name you should give for your entire business.
+Or a simple guide when it comes to deciding the lasting name you should give to your entire business.

 1. Generic

 The first and considered to be the weakest in the list is a generic brand name that cannot be trademarked.
-This kind of brand name basically distinguishes an entire group of products, such as “Bread”, “Dog Food”, “Cold Beer”, “Hotels.com”, “Business.com”.
+This kind of brand name distinguishes an entire group of products, such as “Bread”, “Dog Food”, “Cold Beer”, “Hotels.com”, and “Business.com”.
 Although these are legally impossible to be protected by a trademark, they can still be used at a person’s own risk.

-It does have an appeal in the sense that it is simple and easy to remember, practically describing what your business is all about without saying another word, but it is difficult for businesses with a brand name like this to establish its own identity as the word or words used have been used and heard by people probably a hundred of times every day.
+It does have an appeal in the sense that it is simple and easy to remember, practically describing what your business is all about without saying another word, but it is difficult for businesses with a brand name like this to establish their own identity as the word or words used have been used and heard by people probably a hundred of times every day.

 2. Descriptive

-Just like generic brand names, descriptive names are difficult or even ineligible for trademark protection.
-Since it only adds one or more adjective before a word.
-Although a descriptive brand name is true to its name in describing exactly.
-What your business is all about, it could be that when, for an example.
-You branded your new t-shirt business as “Unique Shirts” that your product will get lost in the middle of searches.
+You branded your new t-shirt business as “Unique Shirts” so that your product will get lost in the middle of searches.
 And other products and services that are connected to “Unique Shirts”.
-It is indeed a risk to go for this kind of brand name since there is basically nothing that can hold back your competitors from making a claim for the same descriptive brand name.
+It is indeed a risk to go for this kind of brand name since there is nothing that can hold back your competitors from claiming the same descriptive brand name.

 However, there are well-known companies with descriptive brand names that have earned trademark protection, namely Holiday Inn, Pizza Hut, and Burger King.
-There are cases that descriptive brand names could work when customers start to link their brand name to the product they’re offering only and nothing else.
+There are cases in which descriptive brand names could work when customers start to link their brand name to the product they’re offering only and nothing else.
 If that sticks in the minds of the consumers, like the above-mentioned companies, it could work.

 3. Suggestive

-In using suggestive brand names, there is a better chance in having it protected with trademark.
-This kind of names plays on metaphor and analogy for the purpose of creating an association of their products in the consumers’ minds.
-Amazon, Greyhound, or Chicken of the Sea are examples of suggestive brand names.
+In using suggestive brand names, there is a better chance of having it protected with a trademark.
+This kind of name plays on metaphor and analogy to create an association of their products in the consumers’ minds.
+Amazon, Greyhound, and Chicken of the Sea are examples of suggestive brand names.
 Even if they are correlated with other things, it is more likely to be sustainable in the industry.
-Suggestive brand names are more difficult to create but easier to legally protect although they are also more challenging to market than the previous categories.

 4. Coined